 Much of my work is based in African savannas, which are highly diverse in terms of both flora and fauna.
 Within savanna systems, the distribution of mammalian herbivores is influenced by food availability (trees and/or grass), food quality, and predation risk (i.e. the risk of being eaten).
 However, the distribution of mammalian predators is not only influenced by food availability, but also by hunting success.
 Ultimately, the combination of food availability/quality (whether it be the distribution of trees/grass or mammal prey species), fear, and hunting success are all influenced by savanna habitat structure, specifically, the mosaic of tree to grass ratio.

 Under current climate change scenarios, bush encroachment (i.e. woody thickening) is predicted for many parts of southern Africa.
 As climate change progresses, African savannas will likely see an increase in the amount of woody vegetation and a significant reduction in the amount of grasses, resulting in more closed-canopy ecosystems.
 In an effort to combat the advancement of bush encroachment and maintain savanna community dynamics, many land managers across South Africa have actively implemented a number of habitat management regimes, including large-scale tree removals.

 Project TREE is based on first assessing how long-term tree removal and mowing influence availability, quality, and functional traits of the herbaceous layer.
-From this, the goals are to determine 1) how changes to the vegetation structure and composition influence perceived predation risk and the trade-off between risk and food availability for herbivores, 2) distribution and habitat use of predators, and 3) how the trade-off between food and fear influences the herbivore-mediated nutrient distribution across the landscape.
+From this, the goals are to determine 1) how changes to the vegetation structure and composition influence perceived predation risk and the trade-off between risk and food availability for herbivores, 2) distribution and habitat use of predators, and 3) how these relationships might change as a result of increased woody cover due to climate change.

 Single and mixed-species herding: mechanisms to offset predation risk